pdynamo/pDynamo3/README.md

 ## Additional packages and programs

 The pDynamo3 repository includes third-party extension packages in the ```addOns``` directory.
-Currently the two principal ones are:
+Currently the principal ones are:

  - [pcetk](https://github.com/mfx9/pcetk) calculates proton binding energetics in proteins using a continuum electrostatics model.
  - [pyCPR](http://www.bisb.uni-bayreuth.de/index.php?page=data/PyCPR/PyCPR) searches for transition states on molecular potential energy surfaces using the conjugate peak refinement algorithm.
+  -[PM6-ML](https://github.com/Honza-R/mopac-ml) Δ-ML (Delta Machine Learning) correction to semi-empirical PM6 energies and gradients.

 Users should refer to the web pages of these packages for full details about their use.